GMM is Inadmissible Under Weak Identification: Admissibility

 \paragraph{Special Case: Linear IV (continued)}

-In this example, $\delta$ is Lipschitz in $g(\cdot)$ if and only if it is Lipschitz in $(\xi_0,\xi_1),$ and the two-stage least squared estimator \eqref{eq: TSLS} is discontinuous when the first stage estimate is zero, $\xi_1=0,$ and hence is not Lipschitz.
-This is consistent with the intuition that instrumental variables estimation is badly behaved when the instrument is irrelevant.
+In this example, $\delta$ is continuous in $g(\cdot)$ if and only if it is continuous in $(\xi_0,\xi_1),$ and the two-stage least squared estimator \eqref{eq: TSLS} is discontinuous when the first-stage estimate is zero, $\xi_1=0.$ This is consistent with the intuition that instrumental variables estimation is badly behaved when the instrument is irrelevant.